 We’ve covered what happens to a serpentine belt-driven coolant pump vehicle.
 So you’re up to speed on that one.

-The alternator makes all the power your vehicles demands, and modern vehicles demand a ton because everything is electric.
-A car’s battery is not designed to run your electrical system, its function is instead to store energy and keep control module memory powered until you restart your vehicle, the next day or whenever.
+The alternator makes all the power your vehicle demands, and modern vehicles demand a ton because everything is electric.
+A car’s battery is not designed to run your electrical system; its function is instead to store energy and keep the control module memory powered until you restart your vehicle the next day or whenever.